 This will ensure that Process 1 reads what Process 0 has written (the read happens logically after the write).

-There are other ways for the user to impose this level of consistency on file access operations:
+There are other ways for the user to impose this level of consistency on file access operations without enabling file atomicity with MPI_File_set_atomicity:

 Close the file after the write operation (with all processes) and re-open it, and then issue the read operation.